EmmettWex/Amazon_Clone/README.md

         * Add items to their shopping cart.
         * Remove or update items in their cart.
         * Checkout items from their cart.
+* Product Reviews:
+    * OSRZon allows the user to write customer reviews of products on the website
+        * Write new product reviews
+        * Edit your existing reviews
+        * Delete your existing reviews